Hoodie Allen: 2016–2017: Happy Camper and The Hype

 On January 22, 2016, Hoodie released his second studio album, Happy Camper.
 Leading up to its release, the eighth track, "Champagne and Pools" (featuring blackbear and KYLE), and the album's lead single, "Are U Having Any Fun?" (featuring Meghan Tonjes), were released.
 The lead single was also accompanied by its music video which followed the style of a video game similar to Grand Theft Auto V. Happy Camper was also made available for download on iTunes peaking at No. 2 on the overall albums chart.

 On September 29, 2017, he released his third studio album, The Hype.

 2019: Whatever USA

 On August 16, 2019, Hoodie released his fourth studio album Whatever USA.

 Leading up to its release, the ninth track "Never Going Back" was released on March 1, 2019.
 He then released "Come Around“, the second single on the album, with Christian French on June 21, 2019.
 The third track released before the album released was "Hell of a Time" which was released on August 2, 2019.

+2020: Allegations of Sexual Misconduct

+In 2020, Sarah Flores accused Hoodie Allen of grooming and sexual misconduct.
+Other women came forward after.
+Hoodie replied later on Twitter saying he had fired a band member.

+Sarah followed up in 2023 on TikTok sharing screenshots of her experiences with Hoodie and band members, as well as other fans who reached out privately sharing similar stories.